Sign-In or Create an Account to find your purchasing solution

 Become a registered Edgetech partner to start using our latest insulating technology in your glazing systems.

 Coronavirus has affected every part of society in one way or another – but the charity sector has been especially hard hit.

-With charity shops around the country ordered to close, and hundreds of critical fundraising events forced to cancel, groups offering vital support to millions of vulnerable people are struggling to survive.
+During the nationwide lockdowns of 2020 and early 2021, charity shops around the country were ordered to close, and hundreds of critical fundraising events were forced to cancel – meaning that groups offering vital support to millions of vulnerable people were left struggling to survive.

 But one of the most heartening things to come out of the long and difficult pandemic is the spirit of generosity that’s seen thousands of businesses and members of the public step up and help charities in need.

 At warm-edge experts Edgetech, and parent company Quanex, this is seen as so important that they’ve identified the community as one of four key stakeholders they place special emphasis on caring for, along with their customers, employees and shareholders.

 Mindful of this, during this difficult period the employees of the Coventry-based firm donated hundreds of urgently needed food and cleaning products to their local foodbank, whose services have been more in demand than ever during the pandemic.
 Quanex matched the physical donation with an £800 financial contribution.

 Edgetech have also raised money for Myton Hospice, a local charity supporting people with terminal illnesses.
 Among other fundraising activities, staff took part in a ‘Wear it festive’ day, dressing up in garish clothing in return for donations.